byhbt/thanh/_posts/2020-02-15-how-to-fix-samesite-cookie-shopify-app.md

       }
   </script>
 ```
-The problem is solved, please double check the feature related to Shopify Embedded App Library.
+The problem is solved, please double-check the feature related to Shopify Embedded App Library.

 ### Other fix techniques: